 Adler University’s online Master of Arts (M.A.) in Industrial and Organizational Psychology program produces socially responsible leaders who use the core principles of I/O to reshape organizations and establish psychologically healthy environments and policies that improve the day-to-day lives of employees and the community at large—and help boost productivity, encourage innovation, and add to the bottom line.

-Experienced faculty members guide students through a rigorous online curriculum that combines academic knowledge with effective, strategic insights and training.
-Each course also emphasizes Adler’s commitment to social justice, inclusiveness, and socially responsible practices.
+Taught by experienced faculty members who guide students through a rigorous online curriculum that combines academic knowledge with effective, strategic insights, and training, our program emphasizes Adler’s commitment to social justice, inclusiveness, and socially responsible practices.
 The tangible result is a Social Responsibility Action Plan that each student develops to address a real-world organizational problem.

 Earn your Industrial and Organizational Psychology master’s degree fully online from an institution that shares your values of social justice and community-based solutions.